bluss/uv-run-jupyter-notebooks/README.md

 and lets `uv run --script` read it.

-But we need to add another function into the script itself that starts Jupyterlab.
+But we need to add another function into the script itself that starts Jupyter Notebok.
 This could still be the best solution, because dependencies are clearly declared in the file.

-It's nice to see that `jupytext` notebook metadata and the script metadata coexists, and is preserved correctly when editing the notebook in Jupyterlab.
+It's nice to see that `jupytext` notebook metadata and the script metadata coexists, and is preserved correctly when editing the notebook in Jupyter.

 ## `nb2.py`